port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/stackhawk.md

 # StackHawk

-In this example you are going to create a webhook integration between [StackHawk](https://www.stackhawk.com/) and Port, which will ingest application vulnerabilities into Port.
+In this example, you are going to create a webhook integration between [StackHawk](https://www.stackhawk.com/) and Port, which will ingest application vulnerabilities into Port.
 This integration will involve setting up a webhook to receive notifications from StackHawk whenever an application is scanned for vulnerabilities, allowing Port to ingest and process the vulnerability entities accordingly.

 ## Prerequisites